Coping with grief and distress

-How Mauri Ora's counsellors and doctors can help you in the aftermath of a distressing event.
+How our counsellors and doctors can help you in the aftermath of a distressing event.

-To some degree we will all feel a bit shocked, out of sorts and shaky for few days or weeks.
-Some of us though will have a very strong emotional reaction with high levels of shock, distress, sadness, fear, agitation, sleep disturbance and worry that can be overwhelming.
+After a serious incident, we can all feel a bit shocked, out of sorts and shaky, for a few days or weeks.
+Some of us will have a very strong emotional reaction with high levels of shock, distress, sadness, fear, agitation, sleep disturbance and anxiety that can be overwhelming.

 The nature of the loss or traumatic incident as well as what is happening in our lives can influence this.
 These are all normal reactions and should be responded to as such.
-For most of us, it will take a little time to help us to cope and adjust, and get back to some kind of normal.
+For most of us, it will take some time to cope and adjust, and get back to some kind of normality.

 Eight guidelines to help you cope following a critical incident

-- As far as possible maintain your daily routines and activities: go to work, school, take part in recreation activities—event if you feel upset, sad or distressed.
+- As far as possible, maintain your daily routines and activities: go to work, school, take part in recreation activities—even if you feel upset, sad or distressed.

-- Be realistic about how your life, work, study and emotional staff will be at time like this.
-You won’t be your best and this is to be expected.
+- Be realistic about how your life, work, and study will be impacted at a time like this.
+You won’t be at your best and this is to be expected.

 - Talk to family, whānau, friends and colleagues about how you are feeling.
 This will help you maintain a more balanced perspective and assist you to recover faster.

-- Take time out to sleep, exercise, socialise, meditate, relax—everyday—especially while you remain feeling affected, distressed, sad or anxious.
+- Take time out to sleep, exercise, socialise, meditate, and relax every day—especially while you're feeling distressed, sad or anxious.
 This really helps!

 - Minimise/avoid use of alcohol and drugs—while short-term relief may be gained, these can impede recovery.

 - Be gentle on yourself.
-You are a human-being and feeling sad, overwhelmed, and distressed is absolutely normal fo this kind of a situation.
+You are a human being and feeling sad, overwhelmed, and distressed is absolutely normal in this kind of situation.

-- Remember to check in with others who may not be coping—friends, family, colleagues, and students.
+- Remember to check in with others who were also affected and may not be coping—friends, family, colleagues, and students.
 Simple expressions of care and concern can make a huge difference.

 - Don’t make any big decision on impulse.
-Keep a day at a time focus and avoid focusing excessive on future worries or fears.
+Focus on one day at a time and avoid focusing on future worries or fears.

-If things persist and don’t improve, speak (or refer others) to a professional:
+If these feelings persist and don’t improve, speak (or refer others) to a professional:

-- Mauri Ora (Student Health and Counselling) at Victoria University of Wellington.
+- At Mauri Ora (Student Health and Counselling) at Victoria University of Wellington or,

 The following services external to the University may also be useful, and are available 24 hours a day, seven days per week: